What is IEO Initial Exchange Offering? IEO vs ICO Tokens Complete Guide

 IEO popularity is constantly on the rise among exchanges, investors as well as startups.
-Some popular IEO exchange platforms are as mentioned below.
+Some popular IEO exchange platforms are mentioned below.

 Binance was among one of the first cryptocurrency exchange platforms which offered IEOs for a project.
-Seeing the success of IEO Binance, many other exchange platforms quickly followed its footsteps.
+Seeing the success of IEO Binance, many other exchange platforms quickly followed in its footsteps.

 Bittrex started conducting IEOs in early 2019.
 Since then it has completed many successful IEO projects.